omer-kose/Eulerian-Fluid-Simulation/README.md

 ### Properties of the World Grid
   - The origin lies at the bottom-left.
 The cell centers are used as the cell indices.
-  - The math, like derivative computation and time integration, is done in this grid as it is more natural to me.
+  - The math, like derivative computation and time integration, is done in this grid as it feels more natural to me.
   - This grid serves as the canonical domain for all of the grids.
 As seen in the code, see advection functions, while converting indices from one field to the other; this grid is used as the intermediate domain.
 The idea resembles the similarity transformation from Linear Algebra.
   - This grid is purely conceptual.
 It is not stored in the memory.